CoalaWeb/coalaweb-docs/docs/joomla/extensions/contact/guide.md

  Or through the component configuration options under **Updates**. *\[Figure-28a\]*

 ![Figure-28a](http://cdn.coalaweb.com/images/docs/joomla-extensions/contact/cw-contact-config-updates2.png "Figure-28a"){.coalaweb-docs}

+<div class="uk-alert">TIP: To stop any typos I recommend copying and pasting the Download ID and also to check for no spaces at the end.</div>

 #### <a name="options-downloadid"></a> Where can I find my Download ID?